 If your child has been injured in an accident in a school playground due to the school’s negligence, then you may be eligible to claim compensation for your child’s suffering.
 This guide will explain how to claim for an accident in a school playground.

 As we continue, we’ll show you what types of negligence might cause a school playground accident to occur.
-We’ll also review how you take action for playground injuries.
+We’ll also review how you take action for injuries caused by a playground accident.
 Finally, we’ll provide a compensation calculator so that you can work out how much compensation might be paid.

 If you do need to make a compensation claim against a school, our team of specialists is here to help.
 They will start by reviewing your case with you and give advice on your chances of being compensated.
 If the case appears strong enough, they could pass it to one of our specialist solicitors.
 Our team have worked on personal injury claims for many years and always provide a No Win No Fee service for cases they take on.